ImagineThisNHS/ImagineThisNHS.github.io/guidelines/components/button.md

 ### Naming & Grouping
 * The text button should be a group.
-* The group name should contains `textbutton`.
+* The group name should contain `textbutton`.
-* Besides text, the group should also contains a rectangle.
+* Besides text, the group should also contain a rectangle.

 ## Image Button